Llamacha/IWSLT2024_Quechua_data/README.md

-## Additional Audio data
+## Additional audio data for the `unconstrained` task - ADDITIONAL DATA 1
-In addition, we are making available a new corpus.
-This corpus is the Spanish translation of the Siminchik and Huqariq corpus [(Zevallos et al., 2022)](https://arxiv.org/abs/2207.05498).
-It comprises 51 hours, 16 minutes of clean speech in Quechua, translated into Spanish.
-The corpus is located in [link](https://github.com/Llamacha/quechua_spanish_speech_translation_corpus).

-In addition to the 1 hour, 40 minutes of Quechua audio data aligned with Spanish translations, we also provided participants with a corpus of 48 hours of fully transcribed Quechua audio.
-All of this data comes from the filter Siminchik corpus  [link](https://drive.google.com/file/d/1ZwBE5LlwCHJaxkAw2IM97hkh-NFO-k0C/view?usp=sharing).
+In addition to the 1 hour, 40 minutes of Quechua audio data aligned with Spanish translations, we also provided participants with a corpus of 48 hours of fully transcribed Quechua audio `without` translations for the `unconstrained` task.
+The audio data and corresponding transcriptions are a bigger extract from the Siminchik data set.
+The hope is that this data can be directly used for assistance in the development of speech recognition components for the `unconstrained` task.
+The data can be easily downloaded directly fron here:  [Unconstrained QUE-SPA Additional Audio 1](https://drive.google.com/file/d/1ZwBE5LlwCHJaxkAw2IM97hkh-NFO-k0C/view?usp=sharing).

+Please Note: Participants are not required to use this data but are free to use with the license below.

+## Additional audio data `with translations` for the `unconstrained` task - ADDITIONAL DATA 2

 Participants are not required to use any of this data.

+This secondary data set is currently in incubation stage and after further testing will be used in next year's challenge.
+We offer this secondary audio date `with translations` as additional data for the `unconstrained` task.
+We are highly interested in feedback about this data, please contact John E. Ortega (j.ortega [email symbol] northeastern.edu) and Rodolfo Zevallos (rodolfojoel.zevallos [email symbol] upf.edu) if you plan on using this data.

+This secondary corpus contains the Spanish translations of the Huqariq corpus [(Zevallos et al.,2022)](https://arxiv.org/abs/2207.05498).
+It is comprised of about 3 hours of Quechua audio with their transcriptions and translations into Spanish.
+The data can be easily downloaded directly from here: [Unconstrained QUE-SPA Additonal Audio 2](https://github.com/Llamacha/quechua_spanish_speech_translation_corpus).

+Please Note: Participants are not required to use this data but are free to use with the license below.

 ## Citation